zyphlar/influxdb.org/source/blog/2015-02-24-influxdb-v0_9_0-rc4_released_now_with_tags_and_more_unicorns.md

 SHOW MEASUREMENTS

--- find out what measurements we're taking for redis SHOW MEASSUREMENTS WHERE service = 'redis'
+-- find out what measurements we're taking for redis SHOW MEASUREMENTS WHERE service = 'redis'

 -- show measurements against a regex
 SHOW MEASUREMENTS where app =~ '.*paulapp.*'